Why Brunei's Princess Sarah designed head scarves for women

 "At the risk of underwhelming everyone, it honestly was just one woman to another being able to make a connection, each being able to relate to the other, being inspired and wanting to build more on each other's perspectives and seeing where she would take us," she reportedly said.

-That ethos seemingly touched a nerve with women consumers.
+That ethos seemingly touched a nerve with female consumers.

 "On the first day of the three-day pre-order period leading up to the launch, the (Fashion Valet) site crashed," says Yusof.
 "People were so excited because it's not normal in Brunei for a princess to collaborate with a fashion brand."